llvm-doe-org/llvm-project/clang/README-OpenACC-design.md

     * *exp* `copyin` or *exp* `firstprivate` is fine for a `const` variable.
 The local copy will have the original variable's value throughout its lifetime.
+    * *exp* `present` is fine for a `const` variable as the initialization could have happened at the time of the allocation.
     * *imp* `copy` or *imp* `firstprivate` for a `const` variable should be fine for the same reasons as their *exp* versions.
     * *imp* `nomap` and *imp* `shared` are the only remaining *imp*